AgentePanela/OIRF.Engine/Docs/Content/Fonts.md

 # Fonts

-Text rendering is handled by `IFontManager` (accessible via `GameClient.FontManager`).
-Fonts are TrueType files (`.ttf`) rasterized on demand, so there is no content-pipeline step and no `.xnb` involved.
+Text rendering is handled by `IFontManager` (accessible via `[Dependency]`, or `GameClient.InterfaceManager`'s controls resolve it themselves).
+Fonts are TrueType files (`.ttf`) rasterized on demand via FontStashSharp, so there is no content-pipeline step and no `.xnb` involved.

 ---